Virajpet

-Virajpet, also spelled Virajapete (/kfa/) is a township of the district of Kodagu, in India's southern State of Karnataka.
+Virajpet, also spelled Virājapete (/kfa/) is a town in the district of Kodagu, in India's southern State of Karnataka.
 It is the main town of the Virajpet taluka, south of the district, and borders Kerala State.
 The name of the town is derived from its founder, Dodda Vira Rajendra.

 History

 The name Virajpet is a shorter version of its previous name Virarajendrapet, named after the Haleri King Dodda Vira Rajendra, who founded the town in 1792.
-He founded the town to commemorate his meeting with General Robert Abercromby, his ally against Tipu Sultan, the ruler of the Kingdom of Mysore, in 1791.
+He established the town to commemorate his meeting with General Robert Abercromby, his ally against Tipu Sultan, the ruler of the Kingdom of Mysore, in 1791.
 Virajpet was the headquarters of Yedenalknad taluk.
 The first population comprised people who Vira Rajendra had in his predatory excursions swept away from Mysore.
 But, the people that fled to Virajpet were principally the inhabitants of Periyapatna, who were looking for protection when their town was destroyed by Tipu Sultan, to prevent its falling into the hands of the British.

-Lieutenant Connor in his 1870 memoir titled Memoir of the Codugu Survey noted that Virajpet was "a large straggling town containing about 500 houses... and although the whole permanent trade of the country is centered here, there are but few symptoms of either affluence, or growing prosperity; having no manufactures, its chief support must be in traffic, for this, its situation is particularly advantageous, fitting it in a great measure for being a staple between Mysore and the Western coast".
-He noted that fair takes place every Friday and was "the largest of the periodical markets held in the country".
-He added, "... all the produce of the southern parts is brought here for sale, also that of the districts in its vicinity, it being the: principal place from which they are exported, the neighbouring inhabitants of Mysore resort here in great number.
+Lieutenant Connor in his 1870 memoir titled Memoir of the Codugu Survey noted that Virajpet was "a large straggling town containing about 500 houses and although the whole permanent trade of the country is centered here, there are but few symptoms of either affluence, or growing prosperity; having no manufactures, its chief support must be in traffic, for this, its situation is particularly advantageous, fitting it in a great measure for being a staple between Mysore and the Western coast".
+He noted that a fair takes place every Friday and was "the largest of the periodical markets held in the country".
+He added, "all the produce of the southern parts is brought here for sale, also that of the districts in its vicinity, it being the principal place from which they are exported, the neighbouring inhabitants of Mysore resort here in great number.
 Rice is the chief article which they take away with them."

 During the independence movement, Mahatma Gandhi visited the town in 1934 and addressed a public gathering.